haxeui/haxeui-guides/001-Guides/000-Modules.md

 * `custom.sub.Custom2`
 * `custom.sub.Custom3`

-you would also end up with _four_ entries in the class registry for use with markup (xml):
+you would also end up with three entries in the class registry for use with markup (xml):

 * `<custom1 />`
 * `<custom2 />`